sctrautz/a2-DataVis-5ways/README.md

 ## JavaScript + D3

-I used d3 to build the scatterplot directly in the browser with an SVG.
-It was easy to map color and size once the scales were set up, but the harder part was handling async CSV loading and keeping ticks consistent while adding hover behavior.
-I could see d3 being best for highly customized, interactive visualizations on the web.
-The main “hack” was manually tuning domains/ticks to align with the reference.
+I built the scatterplot in the browser with SVG.
+It was easy to map color and size after the scales were set, but the harder part was loading the CSV asynchronously and keeping ticks consistent while adding hover.
+I could see d3 being useful when you need custom interactions on the web.
+The main workaround was manually setting domains and tick values to match the reference.

 <img src="img/d3-new.png" alt="d3" width="600">

 ## R + ggplot2

-ggplot2 made the visual mapping straightforward using aesthetics for x, y, color, and size.
-It was easy to get a clean baseline chart, while the more difficult part was tuning axis limits and tick breaks to match the non‑zero scales. ggplot2 feels ideal for quick, publication‑style plots.
-I did clamp bill length for consistent sizing and used explicit scale breaks to match the reference.
+ggplot2 made the basic chart quick to build using aesthetics for x, y, color, and size.
+The harder part was tuning axis limits and tick breaks to match the non‑zero scales.
+I could see ggplot2 being useful for quick, clean plots in reports or papers.
+I limited bill length to a fixed range for consistent sizing and set explicit scale breaks to match the reference.

 <img src="img/r-ggplot2.png" alt="d3" width="600">

 ## Python + Altair

-Altair’s declarative syntax made it easy to replicate the scatterplot with the right encodings.
-The toughest part was matching axis domains and tick values, but once that was set the rest was simple.
-I’d use Altair for rapid, interactive prototypes; the hover highlight + tooltip were easy to add.
-The only real tweak was explicit domain/tick control.
+Altair’s declarative style made the encodings easy to set.
+The hardest part was matching axis domains and tick values.
+I could see Altair being useful for quick interactive prototypes.
+The hover highlight and tooltip were easy to add.
+The main tweak was setting explicit domains and tick values.

 <img src="img/altair.png" alt="d3" width="600">

 ## JSON + Vega-Lite

-Vega‑Lite was approachable because the spec is compact and mirrors the visual encodings directly.
-It was easy to add gridlines and legends, but I had to be precise about axis domains and tick values to match the rubric.
-I can see Vega‑Lite being useful for portable, declarative specs that render anywhere.
-The only “hack” was setting explicit tick values to enforce 1000‑unit steps, plus a simple hover selection for interaction.
+Vega‑Lite is compact and maps directly to the encodings.
+Gridlines and legends were easy, but matching axis domains and tick values took more effort.
+I could see Vega‑Lite being useful when you want a small, portable spec that can render in different places.
+The main tweak was setting explicit tick values for 1000‑unit steps, plus a simple hover selection for interaction.

 <img src="img/vega.png" alt="d3" width="600">

 ## Python + Plotly

-Plotly was straightforward for quick charts with polished defaults.
-It was easy to set ranges, gridlines, and consistent colors; the tricky part was getting tick spacing and legend layout to match the other tools.
-I’d use Plotly for dashboards or rapid sharing.
-The main adjustment was nudging margins and the legend position to avoid label clipping.
+Plotly made a polished chart quickly.
+Setting ranges, gridlines, and colors was easy; matching tick spacing and the legend layout took more work.
+I could see Plotly being useful for dashboards.
+The main adjustment was nudging margins and the legend position to avoid clipping.

 <img src="img/plotly.png" alt="d3" width="600">